matthewkimber/ps-layer-sort/README.md

 ### Installing

-To install this script and have it appear in the `File > Scripts` menu you must place it in the `Scripts` folder.
+To install this script (`ps-layer-sort.jsx`) and have it appear in the `File > Scripts` menu you must place it in the `Scripts` folder.
 That folder is located in one of the following locations depending on your operating system:

 #### Windows